Quench dynamics in lattices above one dimension: the free fermionic case: Quasiparticle Picture

 where $|\myvec{\nu}| = \nu_1\dots \nu_d$ denotes the volume of the unit cell.
 As one can infer from this equation, these states generate correlations among $|\myvec \nu|$ modes.
 Requiring $|\myvec \nu|$ to be equal to 2 for $d\geq 2$ forces all $\nu_i$ but one to be equal to one.
 Namely, one is reduced to consider a state that is effectively one-dimensional.
 The same conclusion holds for all the states \eqref{eq:initgeneral}.
 Indeed, as shown in Appendix~\ref{gaussian}, they can all be expressed as in \eqref{eq:initfouriergen} where $ \ket*{\tilde{\psi}_{\myvec{\nu},\myvec{p}}}$ are written in terms of the fermionic operators with quasi momenta ${\myvec p}+\myvec k$ and $\myvec k \in ({2\pi}/{\myvec \nu})\mathbb Z_{\myvec{\nu}}$.

-Since the shortcut of Ref.~\cite{alba2017entanglement} cannot be applied to our problem, we follow Ref.~\cite{hydro2018} (see also~\cite{bastianello2018spreading}) and reconstruct the evolution of the initial correlations using a semiclassical approach.
+Since, for these larger unit cells, one can no longer infer the entropy contributions from the stationary state as per Ref.~\cite{alba2017entanglement}, we instead follow Ref.~\cite{hydro2018} (see also~\cite{bastianello2018spreading}) and reconstruct the evolution of the initial correlations using a semiclassical approach.
 This produces a closed form expression for the entanglement entropy valid at large scales and gives a natural way to compute the entanglement contributions.

 We begin by subdividing the system in hypercubic cells of linear size $\Delta$, which is much larger than the lattice spacing (one for us) but much smaller than the linear size of $A$, i.e. \be a \ll \Delta \ll |A|^{1/d}\,. \ee For convenience we take the hypercubic cells to be composed by an integer number of unit cells, i.e., $\myvec \Delta/\myvec \nu\in\mathbb N^d$.